Ibero-Romance Languages and Literatures

 Both in its literary and philological sections, the Fribourg course stands apart in the academic landscape not only of BeNeFRi universities, but of the whole of Switzerland.

-The theses written in the Spanish Domain may treat the following subjects (indicative only):
+The theses written in the Department of Spanish may treat the following subjects (indicative only):

 - History of the language